Frequently Asked Questions

 How can I cancel my table reservation?

-We understand that “life happens” and plans can change, yet we do have commitments in making this show successful on our end.
-Therefore we will honor 100% refunds for cancellations up until March 1, 2020.
-As of March 1, 2020, if you have to cancel, then you have to sell your table to someone else and we cannot honor refunds after this date.
+After going through 2020, we understand all too well that plans can change, especially beyond our control.
+Yet, we do have commitments in making this show successful on our end.
+Therefore we will honor 100% refunds for cancellations up until December 1, 2020.
+As of December 1, 2020, if you have to cancel, then you have to sell your table to someone else and we cannot honor refunds after this date.

 I want to be next to a certain table holder.
 Can you make it happen?